 - Remembering to record information about your accident: Make notes about what happened in as much detail as possible right after the incident while your memory is still fresh and clear.
 Take photos if possible.
 Remember, it could come down to your word against your employers’.
 Make sure you document what happened as clearly as possible.

 - Report the incident to your employer through the proper channels.
 All employers, by law, are required to have a process to allow all employees to be able to report an accident officially.

 You may be wondering, “Can I sue my employer and remain employed?”
 Some people may assume that attempting to seek compensation from their employer would effectively mark the end of their employment.
 However, it is important to remember that you have a legal right not be sacked or otherwise in any way punished by your employer for making a personal injury claim against them if you have a valid claim.
 If you have grounds for making a claim, then you are entitled to make one.
 Your employer does not have the right to attempt to discourage you by threatening disciplinary action.

 If you would like further information about your rights as an employee, you can call our team.
 We especially recommend calling us for advice if you feel you are being threatened with dismissal for your decision to make an accident claim against them.

 The successful outcome of your claim could depend on the kind of evidence there is to support your claim and what course of action you take in the early stage soon after the accident occurs.
-You could greatly improve your odds of successfully claiming compensation by taking the following steps:
+If you’re wondering “can I sue my employer?”, you could greatly improve your odds of successfully claiming compensation by taking the following steps:

 - Get medical attention: Getting your injuries assessed and treated by professionals should be your priority in any case, but it will also serve to establish a medical record of your injuries.